CaptCorpMURICA/100DaysPython/README.md

+**Under Development**

 # 100 Days of Python
-This exercise is based off the [100 Days of Code framework](https://www.100daysofcode.com/).
+This exercise is based off the [100 Days of Code framework](https://www.100daysofcode.com/) to teach the basics of python 3.
+Legacy python will be [deprecated on Jan 1, 2020](https://pythonclock.org/).
+Therefore, this course will be based off the latest version of python.

-**Under Development**

 ## Why 100 Days of Code?
 You first need to ask yourself why you want to learn python.
 Are you looking for a career change or to strengthen your current prospects?
 Is it because [Glassdoor](https://www.glassdoor.com/List/Best-Jobs-in-America-LST_KQ0,20.htm) has ranked Data Scientist as the best job in America since 2016?
 Along that line, what avenue of programming are you interested?
 In order to succeed at completing this program, you first need to understand why you want to do it.